afuzapratama/simple-crud-php/README.md

 ## :white_check_mark: Requirements

 Befor run in localhost you can upload the sql file to your database if you no have localhost you can install [XAMPP](https://www.apachefriends.org/download.html) or Any Localserver

+## :memo: Note

+This project use connection with PDO you can learn about PDO connection in there [w3scholl](https://www.w3schools.com/php/php_mysql_connect.asp)